Chocolate Baked Oats Without Banana

 Easy to make: this is one of the easiest recipes to make with just one bowl and a baking tray.

-Meal prep: it's a perfect dish to make ahead of time to enjoy on busy mornings.
+Meal prep: It’s a perfect dish to make ahead of time to enjoy on busy mornings.

 Vegan: It is naturally vegan.